Pink tax: Delegate Jennifer Boysko, (D-Fairfax)

 Jennifer Boysko, a Democrat of the Virginia House of Delegates, in 2018 submitted HB 24, which would exempt menstrual supplies from sales and use taxes, in response to the Tampon Tax in Virginia.

 New York legislation

-On September 30, 2020, a new law went into effect in New York State as a part of the FY 2021 budget that prohibited businesses from charging different prices for "substantially similar" consumer goods or services that are marketed to different genders.
+On September 30, 2020, a law went into effect in the state of New York as a part of the FY 2021 budget that prohibited businesses from charging different prices for "substantially similar" consumer goods or services that are marketed to different genders.
 It was a key element of Governor Andrew M. Cuomo's 2020 Women's Agenda.

 United Kingdom

 England

 In England, the UK Government is funding free period products to be accessed in schools, councils and public buildings.